 Directions

-3Combine the lentils and rice in the bowl of a food processor and pulse until coarsely chopped; add to the mushrooms.
+4Combine the ½ cup of cooked lentils and rice in the bowl of a food processor and pulse a few times to break down into a light paste.
+Add mixture to the bowl of mushrooms and blend.
 Stir in the parsley, remaining 1/4 teaspoon salt, and the pepper.
 Form into four 1/2-inch-thick patties.

 Originally published in The Virgin Diet Cookbook, Grand Central Life & Style, 2014